-Organizations providing withdrawal management to individuals withdrawing from opioids:
+Organizations providing withdrawal management to people withdrawing from opioids:

-counsel individuals on the importance of medication-assisted treatment (MAT) and the risks of relapse, overdose, and death following detoxification without transitioning to maintenance medication;
+counsel them on the importance of medication-assisted treatment (MAT) and the risks of relapse, overdose, and death following detoxification without transitioning to maintenance medication;

-offer MAT following withdrawal management either directly or through linkages with MAT providers;
+offer MAT following withdrawal management either directly or through linkages with MAT providers; and

-clearly document when clients refuse MAT; and
+clearly document when people refuse MAT.

-provide a naloxone kit or prescription for any individual who refuses MAT.

 Interpretation: Organizations that do not offer medication-assisted treatment should have MOUs with MAT providers to ensure timely initiation of treatment.
 Studies have shown the risk of relapse increases dramatically following withdrawal without ongoing treatment, with 25% of readmissions occurring within the first 7 days post discharge.